HGAurban: Heterogeneous Graph Autoencoding for Urban Spatial-Temporal Learning: Methodology

 \subsection{Preliminaries}

-In our methodology, we employ a partitioning approach to divide the geographic area of a city (such as New York) into $I$ spatio-regions.
-Each spatio-region is identified by an index, denoted as $i$ (e.g., $r_i$).
+In our methodology, we employ a partitioning approach to divide the geographic area of a city (such as New York) into $I$ spatial-regions.
+Each spatial-region is identified by an index, denoted as $i$ (e.g., $r_i$).
 To capture a wide range of urban contextual information, we propose a region embedding framework that integrates multiple diverse data sources associated with the metropolitan space.
-These data sources serve as inputs to our \model, and enriched representation of each spatio-region.
+These data sources are incorporated into \model\ to generate enriched spatial-region representations, which are shown as follows.

 \textbf{Region Point-of-Interests (POIs)}.
 We create a POI matrix $\mathbf{P}\in {\mathbb{R}^{I \times C}}$, where $C$ is the number of POI categories, to characterize the region's urban functions (such as entertainment and health).